Get Your Anti inflammatory Food List PDF

 Pecan Encrusted Trout Over Greens

 A few years ago, I fell in love with some pecan encrusted trout!
-This recipe is a lightened version of the other but with all the great flavor!
+This recipe is a lightened version of the other but with all the great flavors!
 It is also very quick to make!
-My picture does not show the fish over greens but it is a delicious variation!
+My picture does not show the fish over greens, but it is a delicious variation!

 4 trout fillets (approximately 4-5 ounce)